Hakan Şükür: Prosecution and exile

 In February 2016, Şükür was charged with insulting president Recep Tayyip Erdoğan on Twitter.
-In August, a warrant was issued for his arrest as he was charged with being a member of the Gülen movement, designated as a terrorist organization in Turkey.
-In an interview published in May 2018 by The New York Times, Hakan Şükür stated that he left Turkey in September 2015 and moved to California to be with a friend.
+In August, after the 2016 Turkish coup attempt a warrant was issued for his arrest as he was charged with being a member of the Gülen movement, designated as a terrorist organization in Turkey since May 2016.
+In an interview published in May 2018 by The New York Times, Şükür stated that he left Turkey in September 2015 and moved to California to be with a friend.
 He mentioned that after his term as a member of parliament ended in 2015, he faced obstacles in every job he tried to pursue in Turkey, which led him to decide to live in the United States.
 He then called his wife and asked her to join him with their three children.
 After obtaining an investor EB-5 visa in the United States, he became a part-owner of a cafe in Palo Alto in 2016.
 He would later leave this job because "strange people kept coming into the bar".
 He noted that his long-term plan in the United States was not to run a cafe but to coach at a sports academy, similar to what he had planned to do in Turkey.
 In November 2019, he revealed in a video on his YouTube channel that he was working as an Uber driver.
 Germany's Welt am Sonntag, in an interview with Şükür, reported that he had closed his cafe to work as an Uber driver and was also selling books.
 Additionally, he mentioned that the Turkish government had seized his properties, businesses, and bank accounts in Turkey.
-On 3 April 2023, Hakan Şükür announced on his Twitter account that after seven-and-a-half years in the United States, he and his family had received their green cards, which would allow them to reside and work in the US.
-As of August 2023, Hakan Şükür has opened a football school in Palo Alto, California, for boys aged 10-13 and 13-17.
+On 3 April 2023, Şükür announced on his Twitter account that after seven-and-a-half years in the United States, he and his family had received their green cards, which would allow them to reside and work in the US.
+As of August 2023, Şükür has opened a boys' football school in Palo Alto.

-The Turkish government seems to be still very sensitive to the subject.
-On 1 December 2022, during the TRT broadcast of a World Cup match between Canada and Morocco, which Morocco won 2-1, commentator Alper Bakircigil commented on Hakim Ziyech's goal in the fourth minute about a record held by Şükür, who scored the fastest goal in World Cup history at 10.8 seconds, in their third place match against South Korea at the 2002 World Cup.
+On 1 December 2022, during the broadcast of a World Cup match between Canada and Morocco, by state-run Turkish Radio and Television Corporation (TRT), commentator Alper Bakırcıgil commented on Hakim Ziyech's goal in the fourth minute by mentioning Şükür, who scored the fastest goal in World Cup history at 10.8 seconds.
 He was removed from the broadcast at half-time and fired from his job later that day.
-News accounts speculated that his firing was due to his employer (state-run TRT) reacting to the mention of the name.
+News accounts speculated that his firing was due to TRT reacting to the mention of Şükür's name.